A Nation Divided

 Now, before you go asking the opinion of your non-white passing friends, please remember WHY you are choosing to ask them in the first place.
 Do you seek validation or understanding?
 The urge to be understood is a powerful one, especially during times of crisis.

 The time has come to educate yourself.
 It may sound like a no-brainer, but there really is no way around it.
 Now, almost three months since death of George Floyd and the still uninvestigated murder of Breonna Taylor, it is not the responsibility of your black or brown friends to educate you on this subject.
-They have enough on their mind as it is.
+They have enough on their mind as it is, and most of the information you seek is only a click away.

-One strangely beautiful result of the pandemic is the opportunity to pause.
-To read, to reflect, and to learn whatever you can make time for.
-Have you already watched “13” or any other documentary concerning the recent historical struggles of the black community?
-Have you researched ICE, and what they are doing to indigenous immigrant families on American soil?
-What about the mass indoctrination of thousands of indigenous American children at Indian Residential Schools from 1879-1973?
+Strange as it is, this new pandemic has given us the exquisite opportunity to pause.
+Now is the time to read, reflect, and learn whenever you can make the time to do so.
+Have you already watched 13?
+How long has it been since you last refreshed on sociological stratification and how it affects the American people to this day?
+Have you researched ICE, and what they are doing to indigenous families on our nation’s soil?
+What about the mass indoctrination of indigenous American children who attended Residential Schools from 1879-1996?

-As you look further, you will soon see that the history taught to us in public schools tends to leave out many dark and critical details.
-Learning such things will not only help you formulate your own opinion, but it will also help you to empathize with the people who make up your community and, hopefully, will make you a better ally to those who frequent your business as well.
+As you look further, you’ll see that there are many critical details that many European Americans haven’t even considered since high school.
+And that’s assuming such information was ever included in your school’s curriculum.
+Continued sociological education will not only help you formulate your own opinion, but it will also help you to empathize with the people who make up your community.
+I could also help you to become a better ally to those who frequent your business as well – assuming this is something that’s important to you.

 3. Getting On the Same Page